matthewkondrak/Predictive-Analysis-Credit-Default/README.md

 * [Conclusion](#Conclusion)

 ## Abstract
-In this study, 5 machine learning methods were performed to identify delinquency rates of credit card clients.
+In this project, 5 machine learning methods were performed to identify delinquency rates of credit card clients.
 Through the comparison of classification machine learning methods, the aim is to study the best method with the consideration of demographic features and financial aspects for each client.
 From the perspective of mitigating potential loss to financial institutions, model assessments were performed through performance metrics; in particular, focusing on recall, f1-score and accuracy of each model.

 ## Introduction
 The delinquency rates of credit cards measured by the Federal Reserve Bank of New York have consistently experienced the highest credit card delinquencies over many years before the financial crisis.
 According to the Federal Reserve System, the credit card delinquencies over time are to be seen as encouraging and saw the largest decrease during the pandemic, going from 9.2% in the first quarter of 2020 down to 5.7% before 2021 due to the travel and entertainment restrictions [1].
 While this seems to be a positive sign where credit card delinquencies remained well below the levels in comparison to early 2000, it would be seen as a temporary result of displaced discretionary expenses due to the COVID-19 restrictions.
 In addition, the possibility of using credit cards as an extension of their income would still be a social issue that lives beyond one’s means.